feyroozecode/786.world/pages/learn.md

 A list of articles, resources and videos we find useful and interesting

-## Practice
+## Islam

-Learn about islam through the Quran, the Sunnah of the prophet Muhammad (pbuh) and other resources
+Learn about Islam by reading the Quran, Sunnah of the prophet Muhammad (pbuh) and other resources

 - [Quran](https://quran.com)
 - [Salah](https://salah.com)